-(z) Violation of Safety Practices.
+- (z) Violation of Safety Practices.
 The failure to adhere to or follow established safety rules or requirements.
-This includes the failure to report an accident of an employee involving personal injury, failure to wear safety equipment, and the performance of any unsafe action.

-1. First occurrence: Written reprimand to suspension.

-(aa) Willful Violation of a Provision of Law or Board of Governors or University Regulation.
+This includes the failure to report an accident of an employee involving personal injury, failure to wear safety equipment, and the performance of any unsafe action. - 1.
+First occurrence: Written reprimand to suspension. - 2.
+Second occurrence: Discharge. - (aa) Willful Violation of a Provision of Law or Board of Governors or University Regulation.
 The deliberate failure to abide by Board of Governors or University Regulations or to follow the statutes governing employment by the State of Florida.
-This may include, but is not limited to giving or accepting a bribe, discrimination in employment, or illegal campaigning.

-(bb) Strike or Concerted Activity.
+This may include, but is not limited to giving or accepting a bribe, discrimination in employment, or illegal campaigning. - 1.
+First occurrence: Written reprimand to discharge. - 2.
+Second occurrence: Discharge. - (bb) Strike or Concerted Activity.
 Instigating or supporting in any manner a strike.
-A strike is defined by Florida Statute as: The concerted failure of employees to report for duty; the concerted absence of employees from their positions; the concerted stoppage of work by employees; the concerted submission of resignations by employees; the concerted abstinence in whole or in part by any group of employees from the full and faithful performance of the duties of employment with a public employer [such as the University] for the purpose of inducing, influencing, condoning, or coercing a change in the terms and conditions of employment or the rights, privileges, or obligations of public employment, or participating in a deliberate and concerted failure of employees to report for work after the expiration of a collective bargaining agreement; and picketing in furtherance of a work stoppage.
+A strike is defined by Florida Statute as: The concerted failure of employees to report for duty; the concerted absence of employees from their positions; the concerted stoppage of work by employees; the concerted submission of resignations by employees; the concerted abstinence in whole or in part by any group of employees from the full and faithful performance of the duties of employment with a public employer [such as the University] for the purpose of inducing, influencing, condoning, or coercing a change in the terms and conditions of employment or the rights, privileges, or obligations of public employment, or participating in a deliberate and concerted course of conduct which adversely affects the services of the public employer; the concerted failure of employees to report for work after the expiration of a collective bargaining agreement; and picketing in furtherance of a work stoppage.
 The term "strike" shall also mean any overt preparation, including but not limited to, the establishment of strike funds with regard to the above activities.